Time Out for Rhythm: Plot

 When Danny has the opportunity to produce a New York-based variety show with Kitty and Joan Merrill (as herself) as the headliners, he and Mike finally make amends when he needs Mike's help to seal the deal.
 But Frances blackmails Danny, threatening to break Mike's heart if she is not cast as the star of the show.
 Mike eventually learns about this and finally sees Frances for who she really is and leaves her.
 Mike moves forward, with Danny as his friend and business partner once again, to work on the show starring Kitty.

 The film's musical finale begins with the Stooges (with help from co-stars Brenda and Cobrina) performing a hilarious rhumba dance number, with Curly Howard dressed up as Carmen Miranda.

 Cast

 Production notes

 The Three Stooges made appearances as out-of-work actors trying to find jobs through Danny's and Mike's agency.
 The Stooges provided most of the laughs as they appear throughout the movie.
 They showcased their famous "Maharaja" routine here for the first time, which later reused in their 1946 short subject Three Little Pirates as well as several other bits, including "Melodrama" routine from their era with Ted Healy which can also be seen at MGM-era short Plane Nuts (1933).

 Alan Hale, Jr., best known for his role as The Skipper on Gilligan's Island, also makes a brief appearance, marking one of his first film appearances.

-Home media

-For many years, Time Out for Rhythm remained the only Columbia feature-length film with bit parts from the Stooges unavailable in DVD format (it never saw a VHS release).
-Sony Pictures Home Entertainment finally gave the film a DVD release on August 7, 2012, as part of its manufactured-on-demand Columbia Choice Collection series.
-On February 4, 2014, Mill Creek Entertainment released the film on Blu-Ray as part of the six-movie set The Three Stooges Collection.